-Fig tree (Ficus carica) 'Brown Turkey' This striking fruit, with its fresh green or deep purple skin and vibrant deep pink flesh, is a wonderful addition to the autumnal table.
+Fig Tree (Ficus carica) 'Brown Turkey' - This striking fruit, with its fresh green or deep purple skin and vibrant deep pink flesh, is a wonderful addition to the autumnal table.

 Usually the Fig Tree (Ficus carica) 'Brown Turkey' has one crop of fruit per year, but sometimes two in a hot summer or under protection.
 Fig trees are quite hardy and will grow well in most UK gardens.
 They fruit best when grown in a warm situation-trained as fans on walls or in the open garden.
 Delicious fruits for eating, baking or even jam making.